Social Security was enacted in 1935 to provide some relief to America's destitute older citizens during the economic cataclys...Read more

 Many people continue to work beyond retirement age, either by choice or out of necessity.
 But if you are receiving Social Security benefits, you need to be aware of how working can affect your benefit payments.
-Earning income above Social Security thresholds can cause a reduction in benefits and mean your benefits will be taxed.
+Earning income above Social Security thresholds can cause a reduction in benefits and have tax consequences.

 Whether it makes sense to work and collect Social Security at the same time is a complicated assessment that depends on how much you earn and when you begin taking Social Security benefits.

 If you work and are at full retirement age or older, you can earn as much as you want, and your benefits will not be reduced.
 However, individuals may begin taking Social Security retirement benefits early beginning at age 62.
 If you are younger than full retirement age, there is a limit to how much you can earn and still receive full benefits.
 If you earn more than $21,240 (in 2023), Social Security will deduct $1 from your benefits for each $2 you earn over the threshold.